arpadav/website/content/projects/2 rust crates/2024t_misb/2024t_misb.md

 _Overview_

-**_This crate is currently privated due to being under-review by my current employer for intellectual property reasons._**
+**_This crate is currently privated due to being under-review by my current employer for intellectual property disclosure.
+It should be released in the near future._**

 ![](/public/misb-crate-banner.png)